 |Roasting sesame seeds for 10 minutes @ 180ºC||phytic acid 23, tannins 16.6, lectins 50, trypsin inhibitors 61.2|

 So what should we do?

 There are no hard and fast rules.
 The important thing is to do something.
 If your health is not good the prospect of taking on more work will be daunting.
 However, we are convinced that the right food prepared in the right way can lead to better health.
 Here are some tips:

 - Plan ahead

 Plan your meals.
 Preparation of ingredients takes time.
-At the very least nuts, seeds, beans and pulses need soaking overnight and possibly subsequent boiling, dehydrating or roasting.
+At the very least, grains and pulses need soaking overnight and possibly subsequent boiling, fermenting, dehydrating, or roasting in the case of nuts and seeds.
 The combination of foods, as discussed above, is important so planning before shopping is crucial.

-Overnight soaking in plain water at room temperature is a start.
+Overnight soaking of grains and legumes in plain water at room temperature is a start.
 Adding salt, lemon juice or raw cider vinegar to the water helps to get the water into the food.
 Adding lactobacilli to the water will help to activate the phytase.
 Increasing the temperature of the water will also help – we use 42°.
 Think about using a yoghurt maker to enable you to do this easily.
-Soak grains, beans and legumes for 24 hours if you can, changing the water after 12 hours.
+Soak grains and legumes for 24 hours if you can, changing the water after 12 hours.
 Hygiene is especially important when soaking, especially at this temperature, as microbes love it.
 Ideally soak in a glass jar with a good seal, and make sure it’s carefully washed before use – either in a dishwasher or in very hot water (not boiling, or it might crack).
-More about soaking nuts here »

 This process really helps to reduce the levels of anti-nutrients and increase the levels of phytase.
 It is, however, rather daunting and time consuming and hygiene is crucial.